michaelprys/Nuka-Cola/README.md

 # Nuka-Cola Project

 Welcome to the Nuka-Cola project!
 Nuka-Cola is a re-designed Coca-Cola clone inspired by the Fallout series of games.
+It is a personal project created solely for educational and portfolio purposes.

-In this project, I've implemented several commonly used features such as timer, slider, modal etc. to test my proficiency in writing pure JavaScript code without the use of frameworks or libraries.
+I have implemented several commonly used features such as timer, slider, modal etc. to test my proficiency in writing pure JavaScript code without the use of frameworks or libraries.

 ## Technologies Used